martin-stepwolf/laravel8-livewire-publications/.job-interview/challenges.md

 #### Part 2.
 Create a CRUD for my publications.

-With livewire I get the data with pagination, create, delete, update and look a publication.
+With Livewire I get the data with pagination, create, delete, update and look a publication.
 There are some validations about storing and updating data, and a basic policy to not allow delete and update publications by not owners.

 #### Part 3.
 Create some views to look all the publications with comments.

-This are static views, so I did not use livewire.
+There are static views, so I did not use Livewire.
 All the users can look all the publications and each publication show just the approved comments.

 #### Part 4.
 All the user can comment just one time any publication.